Increasing Customer Retention at the Dealership

 We presented a visualization of the end-to-end experience, with a Process Blueprint (See Image D) that demonstrated how the customer experience is supported by touch-points, back-end services, and the F&I sales reps.
 This helped the client see how the solution fits and enhances the customer journey.

 During the pilot, 4 PPM plans were sold as a direct result of the new customer flow, which enabled F&I Representatives to engage customers with personalized information about the benefits of the PPM plan.
-Increasing the monthly PPM plan sales by 24%
+Increasing the monthly PPM plan sales by 24%.
+However, low adoption ended the pilot.

 Image D - NEC’s Visitor Recognition table UI with the dealership’s branding.